 There are other types of insurance for drivers to consider as well.
 Liability coverage only applies to cover the damages of the other driver, not the policyholder.
 Drivers will need a different type of insurance to cover their losses if they were in an accident and no one else’s coverage applies to offset their losses.
 For example, collision coverage options might be available to pay for repairs or replacement of a damaged vehicle after an accident.
 Uninsured motorist coverage might also apply in the situation where the other driver in an accident doesn’t have insurance or does not have enough insurance coverage to cover the damages they caused.

 PENALTIES FOR DRIVING UNINSURED

-According to the New Mexico MVD, there are several penalties that could apply if a driver is found to be driving without insurance as required by the state.
+According to the New Mexico MVD, there are several penalties for drivers found to be driving without insurance as required by the state.
 For one, vehicles that don’t have the required liability insurance may be subject to suspension of vehicle registration.
 After such a driver receives a letter from the MVD, they must turn in their registration and license plates within ten days of receipt or potentially face criminal penalties.